gabipana7/seismic-networks/data_collection/README.md

 - parses each database file
 - access each line recursively
 #### Pre-Processing
-- specify explicitly the columns to be selected for each data (will be in string at first because of inconsitencies in data)
+- specify explicitly the columns to be selected for each data (will be in string at first because of inconsistencies in the data)
 	- identifier [1:1]
 	- Datetime
 		- year [2:5]